-All of these lessons culminated into me starting my current company, Limitless Publishing.
+All of these lessons culminated into me starting my current company, Limitless Media Co.

 My focus is on helping entrepreneurial artists create their mission and monetize their business online through: membership sites, book deals, physical products, launch campaigns, blogs, and online course creation to name a few

 Through one of my former client relationships, I was introduced to the star of Bravo’sMillion Dollar Listing Los Angeles, Josh Flagg.
-We became business partners and co-found the Flagg Leadership Group in Beverly Hills and are currently working to build and grow his brand platform.
+We became business partners and co-found the Flagg Leadership Group in Beverly Hills and are currently working to build his media company and monetize his brand.